 maxMaking concessionst-Making threatst∙maxMaking threatst- Making concessionst>0

-This third test gives a positive result in the majority of cases as shown in , and thus the predicted result is consistent with the hypothesized structure.
+This third test gives a positive result in the majority of cases as shown in Figure 6, and thus the predicted result is consistent with the hypothesized structure.
 Note, however, that this back and forth switching behavior is a result of the delays associated with learning about the suppression boundary, coupled with the regime’s reliance on one solution over the other at any given time.
 These conditions are modeling decisions that were made in response to somewhat uncertain structural explanation, and so should be seen more as evidence that the structure we formalized in this paper is consistent with the Goldstone and Tilly’s predictions, more than evidence that the structure as the original authors laid it out is sufficient to generate this behavior.

 A further class of tests looks at the differences between outcomes when various parameter values are biased towards one end of the spectrum of the other.
 As an example, "In liberal democratic regimes in wealthy countries… the costs of repression are likely to be higher than the costs of concessions …concessions and mild repression rather than reverse are the likely pattern."
 (192,3).
 Thus we expect to see that as the relative cost of repression over concessions rises, the use of repression will decrease with respect to the use of concessions.
 This indeed turns out to be the case, although the shape of this curve may be unexpected, in that it is linear here on a log-log plot.